aschak/QClone/README.md

 In Phase 1, I will first establish user signup and authentication functionality using BCrypt.
 Upon signing in, users will be redirected to a page that will contain the SeekIndex root React component.
 I will also implement a JSON API for all models, but will begin with the Question Model.

 [Details][phase-one]

-### Phase 2: Flux Architecture and Note CRUD (2.5 days)
+### Phase 2: Flux Architecture and Question CRUD (2.5 days)

-Phase 2 is focused on setting up Flux, the React Router, and the React view structure for the main application.
-After the basic Flux architecture has been set up, a Note store will be implemented and a set of actions corresponding to the needed CRUD functionality created.
-Once this is done, I will create React views for the Notes `Index`, `IndexItem` and `Form`.
-At the end of Phase 2, Notes can be created, read, edited and destroyed in the browser.
-Notes should save to the database when the form loses focus or is left idle after editing.
+In Phase 2, the Flux architecture, React Router, and React view layout for Seek will be constructed.
+When this architecture is functioning, a Question store will be created alongside all corresponding actions needed to establish CRUD functionality.
+React views will be created for the `QuestionsIndex`, `QuestionsIndexItem`, and `QuestionForm`.
+Users can create, read, edit, and destroy Questions.
+Basic styling using bootstrap will begin when these views are created.
-Lastly, while constructing the views I will start using basic bootstrap for styling.

 [Details][phase-two]

-### Phase 3: Notebooks and Tags (2 days)
+### Phase 3: Add Answers to Questions (1.5 days)

-Phase 3 adds organization to the Notes.
-Notes belong to a Notebook, which has its own `Index` view.
-Create JSON API for Notebooks.
-Notes can also now be tagged with multiple tags.
-Users can bring up notes in a separate `SearchIndex` view by searching for their tags.
-Once the tag search is implemented, I will extend this to a fuzzy search through every Note's content.
+Phase 3 adds another level of React components to the hierarchy.
+Users can now reply with Answers to Questions posted by other Users.
+The author of a Question will not be able to answer their own Question.
+Users may also post Comments on Answers, including the author of the original question.
+Once Question title can be posted, I will begin constructing the basic search bar component.

 [Details][phase-three]

-### Phase 4: Allow Complex Styling in Notes (1 day)
+### Phase 4: Add Tags to Questions (1 days)

-Using the react-quill library (based on Quill.js), allow for complex styling of notes.
+In phase 4, a Tag component can be added that will attach to a question.
+When a User is signed in, they can view all their preferred Tags and their feed will only contain Questions which contain those Tags.

 [Details][phase-four]

-### Phase 5: Reminders and Garbage Collection (1 day)
+### Phase 5: Search Bar + Nav (1 day)

-Phase 5 introduces two new features.
-First, users can set reminders on notes which will at the time they are set for prompt the user to review and edit the given note.
-In addition, I will implement a feature that asks users to review notes once they reach a certain age and ask whether they should be kept, archived, or deleted.
+Phase 5 will focus on fleshing out and improving the Search Bar alongside the full nav bar on the top of the page.
+This will include styling and implementing fuzzy search functionality for Questions by title.
+The Textacular Ruby Gem fuzzy search will be used to achieve this.

 [Details][phase-five]

+### Phase 6: Users Profile Page (1 day)

+Phase 6 will improve the existing User show page.
+Users will be able to update their description and profile pictures.
+Users will be able to view all Questions and Answers they have posted.

+[Details][phase-six]

-### Phase 6: Styling Cleanup and Seeding (1 day)
+### Phase 7: Styling Finishes, Seeding, General Cleanup (1 day)

-Bootstrap will have been used to keep things organized up until now, but in Phase 6 I will add styling flourishes and make modals out of some elements (like the NotebookForm).
+  Styling will be implemented site wide, primarily with Bootstrap.
+Additional styles such as CSS transitions and other adornments will be added.
+Limited seed data will have been used up this point for testing but now a fuller set of data will be added to give a better look/feel to the application.

 ### Bonus Features (TBD)
-- [ ] Prettify transitions
 - [ ] Use javascript library for cleaner tag selection
+- [ ] Display most popular tags
+- [ ] Add User Notifications (Question answered, Comment on Answer)
 - [ ] Changelogs for Notes
-- [ ] Pagination / infinite scroll for Notes Index
+- [ ] Pagination / infinite scroll for Questions Index
 - [ ] Multiple sessions

 [phase-one]: ./docs/phases/phase1.md